Faurskov1971/omhu/README.md

 ## Form

-I have changed button to Button from material to make it look nicer.
+I have changed 'button' to the 'Button' from material to make it look nicer.

 -  onSubmit={handleSubmit}  —> onClick={handleSubmit}
-- Tjekking if the user has inserted a username before submitting (required only works with onSubmit)
+- checking if the user has inserted a username before submitting (required only works with onSubmit)

+(Actually read that 'required' can be used with a textfield in the Material UI documentation)

-I have imported a person icon and used it on the Button
+I have imported a person icon from Material UI and used it in the Button

 - import PersonIcon from '@material-ui/icons/Person';
 - startIcon={<PersonIcon />

+(The Icon is seen before the text)

 ## App